0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Naveen Sunkavally - Unsafe at Any Speed Abusing Python Exec for Unauth RCE in Langflow AI.md

   - readwise/articles
 url: https://www.horizon3.ai/attack-research/disclosures/unsafe-at-any-speed-abusing-python-exec-for-unauth-rce-in-langflow-ai/?__readwiseLocation=
 date: 2025-04-24
-summary: A serious security flaw, CVE-2025-3248, was found in Langflow, a tool for creating AI workflows.
-This vulnerability allows remote attackers to take complete control of Langflow servers without authentication.
-Users are advised to upgrade to version 1.3.0, which fixes the issue.
 ---
 # Unsafe at Any Speed: Abusing Python Exec for Unauth RCE in Langflow AI